ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 #### Number of bare metal servers
 {: #vc_addingclusters-bare-metal-number}

-{{site.data.content.exception-number-of-baremetal-servers}}
+{{site.data.content.number-of-baremetal-servers-wkld}}

 ### Storage settings
 {: #vc_addingclusters-storage-settings}

 Storage settings are based on your selection of {{site.data.keyword.cloud_notm}} bare metal server configuration and the storage type.

 You can add NFS storage shares to an existing vSAN or NFS cluster.
-For more information, see [Adding NFS storage to vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingnfs).
+For more information, see [Adding NFS storage to Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingnfs).
 {: note}

 #### NFS storage